Klaus Hoeyer

 Current research

-I am part of a project mapping the implications of the COVID-19 pandemic: https://coronaminds.ku.dk/
+I have also been part of a project mapping the implications of the COVID-19 pandemic: https://coronaminds.ku.dk/

 And I am happy to be part of the Novo Nordic Foundation project reNEW on stem cell technology: https://renew.ku.dk/